Cubs vs. Cardinals Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 79 hits with 11 doubles, three triples, five home runs, 19 walks and 38 RBI.
-He's also stolen 15 bases.
+- Hoerner has recorded 80 hits with 12 doubles, three triples, five home runs and 19 walks.
+He has driven in 38 runs with 15 stolen bases.

-- Hoerner hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .273 with two doubles, two triples, a home run and seven RBI.
+- Hoerner has hit safely in four straight games.
+In his last five games he is hitting .217 with a double, two triples, a home run and five RBI.

 Hoerner Recent Games